 Proposal 3: Send a LS to RAN4 highlighting the remaining testability issues and get their input on some of the ways to improve the testability of remaining test points

+Based on Table 3-1, we have the test points for {64QAM, 256QAM} * {Demod, CSI} cases which have the highest PAPR requirement.

+For these test points we simulated the faded signal clipping that a UE under test will be subjected to and ran the throughput vs SNR curve for different faded signal clipping values.

+The results are summarized in table 3-2